 The consolidated financial statements include those of Fibra INN and those of its subsidiary, Administradora de Activos Fibra INN, S.C., of which it holds a 99.9% of capital stock and where it holds control.
-Control is achieved when Fibra INN:
+Control is achieved when Fibra INN: • has power over the investee:

-- has power over the investee; - is exposed, or has rights, to variable returns from its involvement with an investee; and - has the ability to affect those returns through its power over the investee.
+- has the ability to affect those returns through its power over the investee.